dychen/django-tutorial/README.md

 	$ virtualenv venv --distribute

-This "activates" the virtual environment.
-Basically, it modify your $PATH environment variable to use the new Python environment instead of your machine's (among doing a few other things like changing your shell prompt):
+This "activates" the virtual environment so that you're running the isolated version of Python:

 	$ source venv/bin/activate